effie-ms/eeflows/README.md

 ### Setting up eeflows

+Enter the directory of the cloned repository (`eeflows/`) containing `Makefile`.

 The easy way is to use [make](https://www.gnu.org/software/make/) to set up everything automatically:

     make setup

 This command:

-- copies the project directory
+- copies the Pycharm project directory (useful for those who uses Pycharm as IDE)
-- creates a local settings file from local.py.example
+- creates a local settings file from local.py.example (see *NB2*, just write out file as it is and proceed)
 - builds Docker images
-- sets up database and runs Django migrations
+- sets up database and runs Django migrations (populating the database with river data)
-- runs `docker-compose up`

 Refer to `Makefile` to see what actually happens.
 You can then use the same commands to set everything up manually.

+After that, to run the application, run

+    make docker

+*NB1*: Avoid directory names with spaces (for parent directories of the cloned repository directory) - this might cause problems while copying files on setup.

-NB: modifications in the `local.py` configuration file on setup are optional, in the general case, the application should work with the `local.py` as it is provided.
+*NB2*: modifications in the `local.py` configuration file on setup are optional, in the general case, the application should work with the `local.py` as it is provided.